mzusin/mz-react-input-number/README.md

 - Min, max, step
 - Events: arrow up, arrow down, enter, escape
 - Custom classes and styles can be passed
+- Home and PageUp - jump to the start of the field
+- End and PageDown - jump to the end of the field